eleven things about me

 From time to time I slip away to a tiny blue shepherd’s hut, with oak and hazel, pheasant and deer as my neighbours, in a woodland in mid-Sussex.

 After the bemused faces soften, I explain.
-“Who cares if it’s right – if it makes no difference to you?”
+“Who cares if it’s right or not – what matters is whether it gives you something useful to enrich your life?”

 The thing that matters to me is, “Does it work?”, “Does it give you the result you want?”.